d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 in their classic AI text book
-*Artificial Intelligence: A Modern Approach* :cite:`Russell.Norvig.2016`, pointed out that although airplanes might have been *inspired* by birds, orninthology has not been the primary driver of aeronautics innovation for some centuries.
+*Artificial Intelligence: A Modern Approach* :cite:`Russell.Norvig.2016`, pointed out that although airplanes might have been *inspired* by birds, ornithology has not been the primary driver of aeronautics innovation for some centuries.
 Likewise, inspiration in deep learning these days comes in equal or greater measure from mathematics,